 Lan Xin Delight

 Lan Xan Delight is not difficult to miss.
-There’s a lineup of people waiting for their turn to order their meal.
+There’s a lineup of people waiting to order their meals.
 Loyal customers opt for it here because of the home-cooked taste.
 It’s undoubtedly cheap but pretty filling.

 Cai Fan is a mouthwatering dish known to the stall.
 Each order includes one meat and two vegetables.
 If you need more food, you can order a plate with three vegetables or two portions of meat.